TheMarmots/ArchKatas2022/Key Capabilities/Core/MultimediaStorage.md

 ![MultimediaStorageCapability](../../assets/MultimediaStorageCapability.png)

 ## Description
 The multimedia storage capability is broadly responsible for handling downloadable readable content of an offering.
+This service also connects to the auth capability microservice to get role/user information to validate request to pdfs.

 ## Use Cases
 * Upload resources